 No assurances can be given that actual results will not vary materially from the assumptions summarized above.
-If subsequent events do not correspond to such assumptions, the amount of revenues from Mortgage Loans, investment earnings and insurance proceeds available for the payment of principal and interest on the Bonds, and costs of operating the Program, may be adversely affected.
+If subsequent events do not correspond to such assumptions, the amount of revenues from Mortgage Loans (including the 1991A and B Mortgage Loans and the New Mortgage Loans) and Zero Interest Loans, investment earnings and insurance proceeds available for the payment of principal and interest on the Bonds, and costs of operating the Program, may be adversely affected.